tgc-bot/FourAcesContracts/Membership.md

-66. The MOA Inspector is required, when requested, to disclose the outcome of an investigation to Casino Management – though information may be redacted to ensure confidentiality.
+66. The MOA Inspector is required, when requested, to disclose the outcome of an investigation to Casino Management – though information MAY be redacted to ensure confidentiality.

 67. The MOA, via Investigations, will decide the outcome of any dispute of who wins – though in this very limited case, it acts as a